simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 Standard duplex communication is sufficient.
 Agents need new behavior in soliciting proposals for membership changes, and for responding to them.

+This group protocol both captures the ethos of the SimpleX message protocol privacy, and increases trust in connections.
+Notably, this protocol can serve to _out_ an imposter rather than enable them, should at least one member of the group know the real identity.
+Say Alice, Bob, and Carol are in a group and want to add Dave.
+Only Alice actually knows Dave, but Mallory has scammed Bob and Carol into believing that she is Dave.
+This protocol will not let Dave or Mallory be admitted to the group, since neither can prove that they know all parties.
+Alice, Bob, and Carol have increased hopes of identifying Mallory as an imposter once they realize it is impossible to add Dave.

 ## The Protocol

 ### Additions